-Despite many positive early indications, DAB in the succeeding years has clearly not lived up to expectations nor developed in Canada in any sustained way.
-Officially, there are currently 73 licensed DAB stations in Canada, of which 62 are fully operational: 25 in Toronto, 15 in Vancouver, 12 in Montreal, 6 in Windsor, and 4 in Ottawa serving nearly 11 million potential listeners.
-However, listenership is low and not even monitored by BBM Canada.
-DAB receivers are not readily available either for home, portable or car use.
-Industry professionals are generally despondent and regard the ten years since 1995 when DAB was first rolled out as an unproductive, stalled or even failed period of development.
-In common with the experience of other countries, the project of digital radio based on a single platform such as Eureka-147 is now being called into question with little prospect of it being revived any time soon.
-There are a number of complex reasons underlying this which call into question some of the initial assumptions made about the roll out of DAB in Canada as well as additional external factors over which it could be said there was very little control.
-From this emerge some lessons from the Canadian case which will find resonances elsewhere and ultimately have some important implications for the consideration of the digital future of radio as a medium.
-Reasons underpinning the failure of DAB in Canada can be grouped under three headings: the lack of consumer response; sectoral or industry responses; and policy issues.
+Despite the many positive early indications, DAB in the ten year period from 1995 to 2005 did not live up to expectations or develop as the mass consumer technology as expected.
+By 2006, there were officially only 73 licensed DAB stations in Canada, of which 62 were fully operational: 25 in Toronto, 15 in Vancouver, 12 in Montreal, 6 in Windsor, and 4 in Ottawa serving nearly 11 million potential listeners.
+Listenership for all stations was low, however, and was not even monitored by official audience measurement.
+DAB receivers were still not readily available whether for home, portable or car use.
+Industry professionals expressed disillusionment and regarded the years since 1995 as an unproductive, stalled or even failed period of development.
+In common with the experience of other countries, the prospects for digital radio based on a single platform such as Eureka-147 looked more and more unlikely.
+The reasons for this stalled development are varied and call into question some of the initial assumptions made about the roll out of DAB in Canada.
+There were additional external factors also which intervened and over which it could be said there was very little control.
+However, some important lessons arise from the Canadian experience of digital radio which find resonances elsewhere and can inform a consideration of the future of radio as a medium.
+Specific reasons underpinning the failure of DAB in Canada can be grouped under three headings: the lack of consumer response; sectoral or industry responses; and policy issues.